ReScience/ReScience-submission/article/Larisch-2019.md

 Their model led to two different connectivity structures, depending on the spiking behavior of the neurons: if the neurons fire strongly at the same time, they build strong bidirectional connections (as in correlation-based Hebbian learning).
 If they fire in a specific temporal order, their connectivity structure follows that order (temporal coding).

+In this work, we present an implementation of the voltage-based triplet STDP rule from @Clopath2010 with the neuro-simulator ANNArchy.
+Due the need of parameter changing, we report here are partial replication of the STDP rule from @Clopath2010.

 # Methods

 ## Overview